Has a traumatic event made you feel lost or stuck in place?

 Everyone experiences trauma

 We all understand the big ‘T’ traumas: the car accident, physical or sexual abuse, being held at gunpoint or being a victim of a mass shooting.
 Perhaps you’ve had Adverse Childhood Experiences (ACE): a childhood with verbal or emotional abuse, incest.
+The ACE can affect you just a severely as a car accident or other violent act.

 Then there are the little ‘t’ traumas: Parents yelling at each other and the kids, calling you names, labelling you as stupid, ugly …. you name it.
-Maybe they walked in on you anytime, anywhere, while you were naked in the shower or while you were dressing, so you didn’t quite feel safe or that what you needed didn’t matter.
+Maybe they walked in on you anytime, anywhere, while you were naked in the shower or while you were dressing, so you didn’t feel safe or you got the message that what you needed didn’t matter.
 Or maybe your family was super strict, no friends could come over and you couldn’t go over to anyone’s house.
 You just learned to live with it, because it was how your family interacted.
 As an adult you may have experienced something on the job such as performance reviews that didn’t go well, the promotion you thought you earned didn’t come through or an unsupportive remark your spouse made when you really needed to know you were cared for.

 Everyone goes through traumatic experiences, usually it’s the small ‘t’ kind.
 These are the events that seem like they should be easily gotten over, yet they aren’t.
 Experiencing trauma isn’t rare; it’s inherent in living.
 We experience loss on a regular basis: the death of a loved one, a chronic illness or job loss.
 We take these in as a “normal part of life.”
 But many of us weren’t taught how to handle these losses in a healthy productive way.
 This leaves you open to being emotional at things that don’t seem to be related.
 This unprocessed trauma is affecting other parts of your life.